 Tropical Escape Soft Pineapple Crumble Bars

 4. Make the pineapple custard filling: Stir together the sugar, sour cream, vanilla extract, and more flour.

 5. When the crust is out of the oven, top with pineapple chunks and then pour the custard mixture on top.
+Return the pineapple bars to the oven and bake until the edges and top are set.
+Enjoy as is, or add an extra drizzle of icing or powdered sugar.

 Readers have reported success with doubling this pineapple dessert recipe and baking it off in a 9×13-inch baking dish.
-I haven’t tried it myself though!
+I haven’t tried it myself, though.

-4.59 from 100 votes
+4.60 from 102 votes

+Tropical Escape Soft Pineapple Crumble Bars